Maths

 Leamington Community Primary School was awarded the Gold standard Liverpool Counts Quality Mark.
 This is presented to schools who have proven they aim to raise standards in numeracy and mathematics by changing attitudes and perceptions through the delivery of the Liverpool Counts quality mark and the promotion of the importance of numeracy as a life skill through business links and cultural opportunities.

-As part of this, year six pupils have been appointed as Maths Ambassadors and run the lunchtime, ‘Maths Hub’ which provides a chance for children to play Maths games and solve puzzles with the help of the Maths ambassadors.
+As part of this, year six pupils have been appointed as Maths Ambassadors and help to promote Maths challenges across the school and on the playground.
 This group of Year 6 children are promoting Maths across the school and meet to discuss how we can improve Maths at Leamington.

-Take a look at these important documents:
+Take a look at these important documents

 Early Years – How your child learns about numbers